The Progressive Co. (NYSE:PGR) Shares Purchased by Oppenheimer & Co. Inc.

 The Progressive (NYSE:PGR) last announced its earnings results on Monday, March 1st.
 The insurance provider reported $1.83 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.67 by $0.16.
 The Progressive had a return on equity of 28.89% and a net margin of 12.13%.
 On average, sell-side analysts expect that The Progressive Co. will post 7.4 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 15th.
-Stockholders of record on Wednesday, April 7th will be given a dividend of $0.10 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, April 15th.
+Shareholders of record on Wednesday, April 7th will be issued a $0.10 dividend.
 The ex-dividend date is Tuesday, April 6th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.44%.
-The Progressive’s dividend payout ratio (DPR) is 68.45%.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.44%.
+The Progressive’s payout ratio is currently 68.45%.

 Several equities analysts recently weighed in on PGR shares.
-B. Riley increased their price target on shares of The Progressive from $88.00 to $96.00 and gave the stock a “neutral” rating in a report on Thursday, January 7th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell downgraded shares of The Progressive from a “buy” rating to a “neutral” rating and cut their price target for the stock from $102.00 to $96.00 in a report on Tuesday, December 8th.
-Morgan Stanley cut their price target on shares of The Progressive from $91.00 to $90.00 and set an “equal weight” rating on the stock in a report on Thursday.
 Smith Barney Citigroup downgraded shares of The Progressive from a “buy” rating to a “neutral” rating and cut their price target for the stock from $102.00 to $96.00 in a report on Tuesday, December 8th.
-Finally, The Goldman Sachs Group cut shares of The Progressive from a “neutral” rating to a “sell” rating and dropped their price objective for the stock from $92.00 to $90.00 in a research note on Friday, January 8th.
+Morgan Stanley dropped their price objective on shares of The Progressive from $91.00 to $90.00 and set an “equal weight” rating on the stock in a research note on Thursday.
+Keefe, Bruyette & Woods raised shares of The Progressive from an “underperform” rating to a “market perform” rating and set a $88.00 price objective on the stock in a research note on Wednesday, December 2nd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut shares of The Progressive from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $102.00 to $96.00 in a research note on Tuesday, December 8th.
+Finally, Edward Jones raised shares of The Progressive from a “hold” rating to a “buy” rating in a research note on Thursday.
 Four investment analysts have rated the stock with a sell rating, eight have given a hold rating and five have assigned a buy rating to the company.
 The company currently has a consensus rating of “Hold” and a consensus price target of $95.43.

 The Progressive Company Profile